inet-framework/inet-showcases/docs/visualizer/advanced/index.md

 packets with blue arrows.
 The statistics for the UDP and TCP packets are displayed above the affected nodes.
 The number of received UDP packets at the server is just two, which are the two video stream request packets from the hosts.
-The received UDP packets at <var>hosts 2 and 4</var> keep increasing.
+The received UDP packets at `hosts 2 and 4` keep increasing.
 The received TCP data is displayed above the TCP hosts.
-TCP connection visualization icons are differentiated based on the letters in the icons, as the
-<var>TransportConnectionVisualizer</var> is using just one color.
+TCP connection visualization icons are differentiated based on the letters in the icons, as the `TransportConnectionVisualizer` is using just one color.

 ## Modifying Visualizer Parameters at Runtime